woojoo666/ChibiProtoClass/README.md

 ### ChibiProto vs ChibiClass: Syntax Differences

 * to define a base class, in ChibiProto use `ChibiProto.extend({ properties })`, in ChibiClass use `ChibiClass({ properties })`
-* to manually modify the prototype, in ChibiProto use `MyProto.mymethod = ...`, in ChibiClass use `MyClass.proto.mymethod = ...`
+* to manually modify the prototype, in ChibiProto use `MyProto.mymethod = ...`, in ChibiClass use `MyClass.prototype.mymethod = ...`
 * ChibiClass can have static methods, defined using `MyClass.staticMethod = ...`
 * ChibiClass has shorthand construction: `MyClass(args)` is equivalent to `MyClass.construct(args)`